Newton residents vote Tuesday on Northland mixed-use development - The Boston Globe

 After the City Council vote, opponents gathered thousands of signatures to put the project on the ballot as a voter referendum.
 The ballot question asks voters whether they approve the zoning change passed by the City Council.

-Northland also agreed to amenities such as money for local projects, including funding to help pay for improvements at a local elementary school, a shuttle service to the MBTA station, and a traffic management plan.
+Northland also agreed to provide money for local projects, including funding to help pay for improvements at a local elementary school, a shuttle service to the MBTA station, and a traffic management plan.

 Advertisement